 1985 saw him as an entertainment manager at Pakatoa Island in the Hauraki Gulf, and gigging with his new band Roman Antix.

-Roman Antix’s Dean Cochrane would turn up again in Crowe’s second to last band, the ungainly (both in name and stylistically) 30 Odd Feet Of Grunt, who, despite a festival doco and all Crowe’s substantial PR muscle, largely disappeared without trace after three albums, a passing unlamented by many.
-Crowe then – in 2005 – formed The Ordinary Fear Of God, which contributed a solitary track to a 2010 Australian collection of songs by singer John Williamson.
+Roman Antix’s Dean Cochrane would turn up again in Crowe’s third to last band, the ungainly (both in name and stylistically) 30 Odd Feet Of Grunt, who, despite a festival doco and all Crowe’s substantial PR muscle, largely disappeared, although the second album, Bastard Life Or Clarity, debuted at No.7 in Australia.
+Crowe then – in 2005 – formed The Ordinary Fear Of God, which issued an album called My Hand My Heart that same year and then contributed a solitary track to a 2010 Australian collection of songs by singer John Williamson.

-A promised album from The Ordinary Fear Of God has yet to appear, but given Crowe’s 30-plus years of craving pop stardom, only a brave person would suggest it won’t, especially when considering the unabashed and critically slammed Crowe vocal performances in the 2012 movie version of Les Misérables.
+Russell's musical career continues and may well provide him with the sort of musical recognition he wants and given Crowe’s 35-plus years of music creation, only a brave person would suggest it won’t, especially when considering the unabashed and critically slammed Crowe vocal performances in the 2012 movie version of Les Misérables.
 They somehow brought to mind the words of Mark Rimmington, who performed with Crowe in the 1986 Rocky Horror Show.
 Rimmington told Philip Matthews in 2001, “I had to shadow sing him when we were doing the tour, to keep him in tune.
 He never said he was a great singer, he said he was a great frontman.
 He knew how to do a show.”